Akilshaik/python_mini_projects/README.md

 # python_mini_projects
-Hello,
+"Hello,
-In this repo I add all mini projects which i done during the learning python.
+In this repository, I've compiled all the mini-projects that I completed while learning Python.
-"😊""😊""😊"